Algiers Hotel

 The Algiers Hotel was an Arabian/Persian-themed hotel located at 2845 South Las Vegas Boulevard on the Las Vegas Strip in Winchester, Nevada.
-The Algiers was opened in 1953, as a 110-room sister property to the adjacent Thunderbird hotel and casino.
+The Algiers opened on November 25, 1953, as a 110-room sister property to the adjacent Thunderbird hotel and casino.
 The Algiers was noted for mostly retaining its original design throughout its operation, giving it the appearance of an older Las Vegas hotel.
-In 1991, the property was earmarked for possible condemnation because the hotel's construction resulted in the misalignment of nearby streets, resulting in increased traffic.
+In 1991, the property was earmarked for possible condemnation, allowing for the realignment of nearby streets in order to reduce traffic.

 In 2001, owner Larry Kifer proposed swapping the Algiers property for a different parcel that the county planned to auction.
 Kifer stated that the potential road realignment project on the Algiers property had made it difficult to redevelop the land.
 Kifer dropped his proposal in late 2002, after the county decided not to realign the streets.
-In 2004, the property was sold to a developer who planned to demolish the Algiers and have the Krystle Sands condominium tower constructed on the land.
-The Algiers closed on August 31, 2004, and was subsequently demolished.
-The Krystle Sands project was cancelled in 2005, and the property was sold to Turnberry Associates, which had the Fontainebleau Resort Las Vegas built on a portion of the Algiers property.
+In 2004, the property was sold to a developer who planned to demolish the Algiers and build the Krystle Sands condominium tower on the land.
+The Algiers closed on August 31, 2004, and was demolished, while the Krystle Sands project was cancelled in 2005.
+Two years later, Turnberry Associates began construction of the Fontainebleau Las Vegas resort on the former Algiers and Thunderbird properties.